chebwaplus/Losp/docs/using-losp.md

 	{ age 0 }
 	{ flag-type-key }
 	{ nested-expression (* 3 2) }
+	{ "name with space" 0.5 }
 }}
 ```

+Note that keyed value names can be defined with either symbols or strings.
+To use spaces in a key name, strings are required; this is very similar to keys in JavaScript object literals (but not JSON, since quoted string names are required in JSON).

 Keyed values can be used in one of three basic ways.
 The typical use is in `{ key-name value }` pairs, where `value` can be any expression that emits a single value.
 (Operators can emit zero or more values; this hasn't been covered yet.)